 Microsoft Defender for Endpoint is Microsoft’s enterprise endpoint security platform which is created to help businesses to prevent, investigate, detect, and respond to threats.
 This serves to increases the level of security of your whole endpoint configuration.
 This applies to both virtual desktops running on the Cloud or on your physical Windows 10 Endpoints.

-Learn in this article how you can configure Microsoft Defender for Endpoints via Microsoft Endpoint Manager for your physical and Cloud-managed endpoints.
+Learn in this article how you can configure Microsoft Defender for Endpoints via Microsoft Endpoint Manager for your Windows 365 cloud PCs and physically managed endpoints.